Legal structures for businesses - an overview

 Profits

-Profits are usually distributed to shareholders in the form of dividends, apart from profits retained in the business as working capital.
+Profits are usually distributed to shareholders as dividends.
+The business keeps the rest as working capital.

 Tax and National Insurance